 It’s important for all kids to feel like they have some control over their lives.
 It’s even more important for kids with Down syndrome, and it’s one way to help them live a fulfilling life.
 For example, you can:

 - Let your child make choices when it makes sense to.
-This can be as simple as letting him choose what clothes to wear.
+This can be as simple as letting them choose what clothes to wear.

-- Allow him to take reasonable risks.
+- Allow them to take reasonable risks.
 This is a challenge every parent faces.
 You need to protect your children, but also let them see what they can handle.